jackmaden/philosophybreak/src/pages/articles/socratic-method-what-is-it-how-can-you-use-it/index.md

 People tend to assent to uncomfortable conclusions more when they’ve done the reasoning and come to the answer themselves.
 This and a host of other benefits is why the Socratic method is still modelled by many educational institutions today: students are not told ‘what’ to think, but shown ‘how’ to think by being supplied with thoughtful questions rather than straight answers.

-So, next time you’re locked in an argument with someone, or looking to inform an audience about a subject you’re experienced in, remember Socrates and the brilliant tradition of respecting different viewpoints and working together to find an answer.
+So, next time you’re locked in an argument with someone, or looking to inform an audience about a subject you’re experienced in, remember Socrates and the brilliant tradition of respecting different viewpoints, digging out presuppositions, and working together to find an answer.

 ## Further reading